stephengold/JmePower/README.md

 Maven artifacts will be found
 in `JmePowerLibrary/build/libs` and `LemurPower/build/libs`.

-You can install the Maven artifacts to your local cache:
+You can install the Maven artifacts to your local Maven repository:
  + using Bash:  `./gradlew install`
  + using Windows Command Prompt:  `.\gradlew install`